1DGK/1dgk.github.io/misc.md

 title: Misc
 permalink: /misc/
 ---
-last updated 01 SEP 2024
+last updated 22 SEP 2024

 ### Media
 **Currently reading**:
-- Lolita
+- Live from New York
+- Life and Death of the American Worker
+- Why Buddhism is True

 **To-read** (max 10):
 - The Untouchables by Eliot Ness